 St Hubertus’ wine list comprises some 1900 labels and is the creation of Head Sommelier Christian Rainer who is well versed in matching perfectly the wines to any dish prepared by Chef Niederkofler.
 Alto Adige with its fragrant white wines and German-accented syllables, is sometimes compared with Alsace.
 They have vines in common – Riesling, Sylvaner, Pinot Blanc, Pinot Noir, Pinot Gris, and Muscat – and it is said that the Traminer variety, a superior clone of which became Gewürztraminer in Alsace, took its name from the Alto Adige village of Tramin.
 But analogies should not be overdrawn, for Alto Adige has its own clear styles and a strong line in reds also from local varieties which include: Lagrein, Schiava, St Magdalena, Pinot Noir, Merlot, Cabernet Sauvignon.

-La Siriola, one star Michelin Restaurant, just two kilometers outside San Cassiano is housed in the Ciasa Salares Hotel, right at the bottom of some of the ski slopes.
+La Siriola, two star Michelin Restaurant, just two kilometers outside San Cassiano is housed in the Ciasa Salares Hotel, right at the bottom of some of the ski slopes.
 Its Executive Chef Matteo Metullio at the age of 28 is among Italy’s youngest star-studded chefs.
 His cuisine is bold with sweet and savoury contrasts.
 He does not adhere to the ‘kilometre zero’ eco-sustainability of sourcing products.
 “I want to source the best seasonal products from the best areas of production.
 If the best shrimps are form Sicily then I will get these flown in and delivered in the early morning,” says Matteo.

 La Siriola offers four tasting menus, each one themed to local traditional fare or to a more daring and exotic intermingling of flavours and ingredients, as well as è la carte dining.
 His creative streak, which is well balanced in texture and flavors is what makes his cuisine tantalizingly appealing.
 His sesame sandwich, scampi tartare, smoked potatoes, cocoa powder and lemon is much favoured entrée, followed by Spaghettone with sea urchins, citron and Provolone del Monaco, while ever popular is the main course based on suckling pig in three courses with mustard potatoes, honey and white celery, green apple and tempura oyster; bacon, morellos and horseradish foam.
 Tangerine parfait with green cardamom, dates cream, Arabica coffee brulé is the perfect finale to such a creative menu.